MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 To find the pathway of the location of the package:

-Open terminal, then open Python
+Open terminal, then type python

 ```python
 >>> import MolClustPy;